dgroomes/java-io-playground/README.md

 NOTE: this was developed on macOS.

 1. Use Java 15
-1. Execute `./build.sh` to compile the source code
+1. Execute `./build.sh` to compile the source code.
+NOTE: the first time you do this you'll want to uncomment `generateTestData()` so that the test data is generated.
+You don't want to do this everytime because it's slow and will wear down your disk unnecessarily.
 1. Execute `./run.sh` to run the program (i.e. the `main` method).